Comedy Central Poland

 Comedy Central is the Polish variant of the eponymous American television channel and the first international Comedy Central channel, having been launched on 19 October 2006.

-The 4th channel launched by Paramount Networks EMEAA (at the time known as MTV Networks Europe) in Poland, the channel broadcasts local and imported comedy programming, with the latter including 1980s sitcoms such as The Cosby Show and 2000s series such as Sex and the City.
+The 4th channel launched by CBS Networks Television Polish Inc. (at the time known as MTV Networks Europe) in Poland, the channel broadcasts local and imported comedy programming, with the latter including 1980s sitcoms such as The Cosby Show and 2000s series such as Sex and the City.

 Since 2008, the channel broadcasts Polish shows like Włatcy móch, 1000 złych uczynków, Camera Café, Kasia i Tomek, Król przedmieścia and the classic show Kariera Nikodema Dyzmy.

-On 12 June 2012, Comedy Central Poland and its sister channel Comedy Central Family Poland (now Polsat Comedy Central Extra), started broadcasting in the 16:9 widescreen picture format.
+On 12 June 2012, Comedy Central Poland and its sister channel Comedy Central Family Poland (now Polsat Comedy Central Extra HD), started broadcasting in the 16:9 widescreen picture format.